 C.F.
 02. To enhance critical thinking, students are encouraged to generate as many questions as possible.
 Course participants are encouraged to engage in Socratic questioning skills.
 Therefore, much of the class encounters is established upon dynamic conversations on core issues at hand.
 Drawing upon Habermas' (1971) emancipatory learning goals, critical thinking skills are nurtured through critique of knowledge and critique of ideology.
 It is through a growing awareness on the distorted life experiences of self that each course participant is going to help him-/herself to empower learning for personal liberation.
-The knowledge critique is intended to equip course participants are also engage in a broader scope of critique, which centers on the ideological beliefs maintained by bureaucracies or some sorts of establishments or status quo.
+The knowledge critique is intended to equip course participants to heal self and increase a high degree of self-knowledge.
+In addition, course participants are also engage in a broader scope of critique, which centers on the ideological beliefs maintained by bureaucracies or some sorts of establishments or status quo.